iterative/dvc.org/content/docs/command-reference/repro.md

   data repeatedly when running multiple experiments.

 - `-m`, `--metrics` - show metrics after reproduction.
-The target pipelines must have at least one metric file defined either with the `dvc metrics` command, or by the `-M` or `-m` options of the `dvc run` command.
+The target pipelines must have at least one metrics file defined either with the `dvc metrics` command, or by the `-M` or `-m` options of the `dvc run` command.

 - `--dry` - only print the commands that would be executed without actually